Chareeef/Chareeef/README.md

 # Hi there! 👋 I'm Youssef

-As a passionate Software Engineering, I am on a mission to transform lives through the power of technology.
+As a passionate Software Engineer, I am on a mission to transform lives through the power of technology.
 Inspired by my own journey with cerebral palsy, I am driven to develop software solutions that empower individuals, particularly those with special needs, to thrive and find joy in their everyday experiences.
 I believe that by harnessing innovation and empathy, we can build a more inclusive world where everyone has the opportunity to flourish.
 Join me in making a difference, one line of code at a time.

 ## Skills and Technologies